cakephp/authentication/docs/en/authentication-component.md

 }
 ```

 This rewrites only the request attribute.
-The session is not touched, so an
+The session is not modified, so an
 active impersonation is preserved and no privilege-escalation side effects
 (like session rotation) occur.